 formulate problems, conduct investigations and communicate the results verbally and in written form

-carry out your own project work based on solid academic tools of analysis
+carry out your own project based on solid academic tools of analysis

-The programme will prepare you for PhD studies in the field of Media and Communication Studies, with a special focus on digital media and society.
+The programme will also prepare you for PhD studies in the field of media and communication studies, with a special focus on digital media and society.

 Student profile Digital Media and Society is very popular among both international and Swedish students and attracts hundreds of applicants every year.
 In 2018, applicants came from 134 different countries.
 The group of 20-30 students who are selected and attend the programme come from diverse academic, educational, cultural and ethnic backgrounds.
 This further strengthens the programme's focus on inclusion, diversity and multidisciplinarity.